 Colchester Farm Community Supported Agriculture (CSA)/CFCSA

 produces a wide range of vegetables, herbs, flowers, and fruit for approximately 200 shareholders, the Chestertown Farmers' Market and Historic Lewes Farmers Market.
 The CSA operates on 15 acres of land, part of a 350-acre farm, on the Sassafras River near the town of Galena on Maryland's Eastern Shore.
 The CSA is in its 15th season of operation in 2017.
-Click here for shareholder information and our sign up form.

 What is Community Supported Agriculture?